-Whether you or a loved one was injured in a car accident, or you were injured on the job, or harassed at work or suffered from any one of many injuries—emotional or physical—we are here to help.
+Whether you or a loved one have been injured in a car accident, injured on the job, harassed at work, or suffered from any one of many injuries—emotional or physical—we are here to help.
 The members of the National Structured Settlements Trade Association are passionate about assisting injured people in navigating through the often arduous settlement process and educating them about structured settlements.

 Settlement Consultants are available to discuss your needs and hopes for resuming your life after your injury.
 They will educate you about what a structured settlement is and if it is a suitable solution to meet your needs and future goals.
 Since structured settlements offer flexible payment design, it is possible to meet a variety of needs you may have.

 Additionally, structured settlement consultants will assist both the plaintiff and defense attorneys in drafting the settlement documents in order to make sure the appropriate language is contained in those documents to comply with the Tax Code provisions that govern structured settlements and to ensure the tax-free or tax-deferred nature of the periodic payments.

 NSSTA Executive Director, Eric Vaughn explains what Warren Buffett, Chairman and CEO of Berkshire Hathaway and Congressman John Lewis know about structured settlements that you should know too.

 - Security.
 Structured settlements provide two kinds of security.
 One has to do with lack of volatility.
 A structure can generate a planned, dependable cash flow.
 The second kind of security has to do with what might be called the safety of principal: the confidence that the payments will, in fact, be made.

 - Tax Treatment.
 Under § 104(a) of the Internal Revenue Code, payments received in settlement of personal physical injury claims, workers' compensation claims and some disability claims are income tax-free, whether they are received in cash or in the form of periodic payments.